Edward Drake (cricketer)

-Edward Tyrwhitt Drake (15 May 1832 – 20 June 1904) was an English clergyman and first-class cricketer who played for Cambridge University, the Gentlemen, All-England, the Marylebone Cricket Club and other amateur sides between 1853 and 1873.
+Edward Tyrwhitt Drake (15 May 1832 – 20 June 1904) was an English clergyman and first-class cricketer who played for Cambridge University, the Gentlemen, England, the Marylebone Cricket Club and other amateur sides between 1853 and 1873.
 He and other members of his extended family are often recorded by the double-barrelled surname of "Tyrwhitt-Drake".
 He was born at Bucknell, near Bicester, Oxfordshire and died at Amersham, Buckinghamshire.

 Family and career

 Edward Drake was the third son of Thomas Tyrwhitt-Drake, Member of Parliament for the rotten borough of Amersham until the Reform Act 1832 and head of a long-standing Buckinghamshire family which effectively controlled both the parliamentary seat and many local affairs in the town, including the benefice of St Mary's Church, Amersham: a Mr Tyrwhitt-Drake is still in 2014 the "patron" of the church.
 The family claimed descent from Sir Francis Drake.

 Drake was educated at Westminster School and initially at Trinity College, Cambridge, later moving to Magdalene College.
 He graduated with a BA in 1854 and a MA in 1857 and was then ordained as a priest in the Church of England.
 He was curate at Chalfont St Peter from 1860 to 1863 when he was appointed as rector of Amersham, his family's church, where he remained until his death in 1904.
 As well as his church duties, Drake was also a Justice of the Peace and a Deputy Lieutenant of Buckinghamshire.
 He was unmarried.